 People often ask Jalynn why she left her job as a classroom teacher with the Toronto District School Board to start an outdoor education company.
-The truth is that when she looked back on her life, her greatest lessons came from her time at camp.
-She came to learn that some of life’s greatest lessons can happen over the course of a short few days.
-Some of the most profound lessons come from the simplest moments.
+The truth is that when she looked back on her life, her greatest lessons came from her time at camp, immersed in the wilderness.
+In this day and age, Jalynn feels strongly that time outdoors, away from screens and other distractions is critical when it comes to helping young people create a strong, value-driven foundation for their lives.

 Jalynn deeply believes in the work that she does with ALIVE Outdoors.
-She feels that these experiences help people tap into their essence—whether it’s about learning to listen, trust, communicate, respect, cooperate, problem solve, work as a team member, or enhance their vision of their own potential….
-It really is about nurturing connections—with oneself, and with others.
+She feels that these experiences help people tap into their essence—whether it’s about learning to listen, trust, communicate, respect, cooperate, problem solve, work as a team member, or enhance their vision of their own potential.
+It really is about nurturing connections—with oneself, with others and with nature.

 When Jal is not working on ALIVE, you can find her paddling, listening to good tunes, reading and walking her yellow lab Maddie.
-She loves to travel and has climbed, hiked and explored her way through Nepal, Thailand, New Zealand, Ecuador, Peru, Bolivia, Guatemala, Costa Rica and Belize...to name a few foreign destinations.
-She also has a deep passion for Canada's incredible landscape and waterways...and especially loves the French River.
+She loves to travel and has climbed, hiked and explored her way through Nepal, Thailand, New Zealand, Ecuador, Peru, Bolivia, Guatemala, Costa Rica, The Kingdom of Bhutan and Belize...to name a few foreign destinations.
+She also has a deep passion for Canada's incredible landscape and waterways, and especially loves the French River.
 She feels that her work with ALIVE is a privilege and she is committed to ensuring that every team member and every participant feels like they are valued, supported and cared for.
 Jalynn can be reached at: firstname.lastname@example.org

 Links on Jalynn/ALIVE Outdoors: